 Our bodies are mostly made of water, so staying hydrated is a sure way to stay healthy and comfortable.
-Chilled water (not iced) can also help cool down your body from the inside, providing relief.
+If you’re dehydrated or drinking warm water, you will feel more affected by the heat.

 If you’re really hot, you could place an ice pack or a cool, wet towel on your pulse points: your wrists, ankles, the crooks of your elbows, and the backs of your knees.
 Just be sure to cover your skin with a towel to protect it from getting too cold.

+Most of the tips above are for nighttime because you feel hot the most when you’re sleeping.
+So, apply some of them before you go to bed.
 Surely we can all agree that these tricks have both pros and cons.
 On the one hand, spraying a sheet with water and using it to cool yourself down doesn’t cost much.
 On the other hand, most of them won’t work for a long period of time.

 For some people it’s obvious — duh, why would I splurge on air conditioning for a tiny room I don’t even own?

 It’s true: even the cheapest AC unit is costly and will spike your electric bill.
 Also, so many of us rent that you might simply run into the issue of your landlord not allowing it.
-Or, it may be your tiny office at work we’re talking about, and then the decision is out of your hands.
+Or it may be your tiny office at work we’re talking about, and then the decision is out of your hands.

 Or maybe you live in a country where there’s just a couple of decently warm weeks in a year — if you’re lucky — and AC is not common or easily available.
 You’re not alone!
 People in many countries don’t use air conditioning in households or offices.